 Current Management Practices & Policies

 The federal government of Mexico has adopted a variety of laws aimed at the protection of surface and coastal water resources.
 Among these are The Federal Law of the Sea and the National Waters Law, which offer protection and regulatory standards for marine and surface water environments, respectively.
 Unfortunately, many of the current water quality standards are outdated and few are enforced (Gutierrez, 2008).
 Therefore, a current assessment of the region is required in order to create adequate environmental protection policies.
 Recently, partner organizations CiiMar-GoMC, UJAT, CONABIO, UABC, and CCGSS have collaborated to focus resources on implementing in-situ water quality monitoring and management strategies for both hypoxia and HABs (Alvarez Torres and Gold, 2012).
-They have also allocated resources toward utilizing NASA Earth Observations to assist in creating effective regulatory and management strategies.
+They have also allocated resources toward utilizing NASA Earth observations to assist in creating effective regulatory and management strategies.
 Additionally, the Federal Ministry of Health, through its directorship on Sanitary Risks Protection, is conducting surveys to identify and quantify the toxin-producing algal species that proliferate during HABs and red tide events.

 Decision Support Tools & Benefits